 Foreign armed forces based in England and Wales are treated as a special population in the population estimates, as we assume they are not captured by the methods used to estimate internal and international migration.

-We again assume that foreign armed forces personnel travel by military flights into and out of England and Wales; these are routes that are not covered by the International Passenger Survey (IPS).
-We also assume that foreign armed forces personnel are not on GP registers and are therefore not counted in the internal migration estimates.
+We again assume that foreign armed forces personnel travel by military flights into and out of England and Wales, and are therefore not counted in the international migration estimates.
+We also assume that foreign armed forces personnel are not on GP registers, and are therefore not counted in the internal migration estimates.

 The movements of dependants of foreign armed forces personnel are covered by the IPS.
 However, the methods used to distribute international migration flows to local authority level are unlikely to capture the movements of this group accurately as they tend not to appear on the GP Patient Registers (PRs), Migrant Workers Scan (MWS) or data on higher education.
 As a result, we have tended to "age-on" the dependants found in the 2011 Census rather than updating them in line with the foreign armed forces personnel.
 To produce more accurate population estimates, we have extended our special population adjustment for foreign armed forces personnel to cover dependants.